-Lloyd Ahvakana, with his military background and strong sense of organization, was elected chairman.
-Arthur Panigeo was elected president, and brought energy and wisdom we needed to make things happen.
+Lloyd Ahvakana, with his military background and a strong sense of organization, was elected chairman.
+Arthur Panigeo was elected president and brought energy and wisdom we needed to make things happen.
 Vice President Arnold Brower, Sr. helped design the corporation so it would mesh with our subsistence lifestyle.
 Beverly Qalu Ahgeak, well-organized and good with numbers, kept the day-to-day operations running as secretary/treasurer.

-Other founding board members included Roy Nageak, a smart young man who came from ASRC with new ideas, and Lewis Suvlu, who contributed his budgeting, planning and accounting skills.
+Other founding board members included Roy Nageak, a smart young man who came from ASRC with new ideas, and Lewis Suvlu, who contributed his budgeting, planning, and accounting skills.
 James Matumeak, Warren Matumeak, and Lester Suvlu also contributed their time and talents.

 “It was a crazy time,” recalls Nageak.
 “It was also exciting.”